-United Fire Group, Inc. will report fourth quarter and full year 2020 earnings before the market opens on February 17, 2021, and will host a conference call to discuss its financial results at 9:00 a.m.
-Central Time on that date.
+United Fire Group, Inc. will report second quarter 2020 earnings before the market opens on August 5, 2020, and will host a conference call to discuss its financial results at 9:00 a.m.
+Central time on that date.

-(1) Adjusted operating income (loss) is a non-GAAP financial measure of net income excluding net realized investment gains and losses, changes in the fair value of equity securities and related federal income taxes, and goodwill impairment.
+(1) Adjusted operating income (loss) is a non-GAAP financial measure of net income excluding net realized investment gains and losses, changes in the fair value of equity securities and related federal income taxes.
 Management evaluates this measure and ratios derived from this measure and the Company provides this information to investors because we believe it better represents the normal, ongoing performance of our business.
-See Definitions of Non-GAAP Information and Reconciliations to Comparable GAAP Measures.
+See Definitions of Non-GAAP Information and Reconciliations to Comparable GAAP Measures,

 Founded in 1946 as United Fire & Casualty Company, UFG, through its insurance company subsidiaries, is engaged in the business of writing property and casualty insurance.

 Through our subsidiaries, we are licensed as a property and casualty insurer in 46 states, plus the District of Columbia, and we are represented by approximately 1,000 independent agencies.
 A.M.
 Best Company assigns a rating of "A" (Excellent) for members of the United Fire & Casualty Group.

 For more information about UFG visit www.ufginsurance.com.

 Contact: Randy Patten, AVP & Controller, 319-286-2537 or email@example.com